SerenityOS/serenity/Meta/BuildInstructions.md

 # Building the Serenity operating system

-Here's a quick guide to building the i686-pc-serenity toolchain.
+Let's start with a quick guide to building the i686-pc-serenity toolchain.

 I keep my toolchain in /opt/cross (so /opt/cross/bin needs to be in $PATH) and my Serenity sources are in /home/andreas/src/serenity

 You need to adjust these so they fit your system.